 WORLD QUARK DAY

 On January 19th, World Quark Day officially celebrates quark and its many benefits.
-Quark is a European superfood staking its claim on supermarket shelves around the world.
-Quark is a delicious high-protein, low-fat alternative to soft cheese and yogurt that can be used for baking, cooking and blending.
+Quark is a European superfood staking its claim on supermarket shelves worldwide.
+Quark is a delicious high-protein, low-fat alternative to soft cheese and yogurt that can be used for baking, cooking, and blending.

 There are no limits when using quark.
 If the menu calls for sweet or savory, hot or cold, quark cheese works well in place of almost any dairy.
-Replace cream cheese or sour cream with quark.
+For example, replace cream cheese or sour cream with quark.
 By substituting with quark, enter the world of healthy, low-carb, low-fat culinary delights.
-Experience quark smoothies, cheesecakes, dips, and spreads.
+Use quark in smoothies, cheesecakes, dips, and spreads.
 Quark’s versatility might surprise you.

 Learn about quark’s many possibilities as a home remedy and beauty product, too.
 Millions of Europeans have benefited from using quark for centuries.

 - World Quark Day encourages you to integrate quark into your meals.
 Try it in breakfasts and smoothies to low-carb lunches, delicious dinners, and guilt-free desserts.

 - Become familiar with the many ways to use quark.
 When you do, you will be promoting good health.
 Try out any of the hundreds of recipes and remedies that support a healthy, natural lifestyle.

 - Share your quark experiences.
 Whether you’re enjoying it while traveling or you’re eating it at home, share your personal experience with other quark fans.
 Learn from others how you can #quarkupyourlife.
 Spread the word and wisdom of healthy eating and living by using #WorldQuarkDay and #quarkupyourlife on social media.

 The Queen of Quark, a healthy eating enthusiast and author, born in beautiful Bavaria, Germany, introduced World Quark Day in 2019.